-His research interests include computer vision, biometrics, and image processing, and he has advised or co-advised eighteen Ph.D. dissertations, six postdoctoral scholarships, twenty-two M.S. theses, and two B.S. theses.
+His research interests include computer vision, biometrics, and image processing.
+He has advised or co-advised twenty-one Ph.D. dissertations, ten postdoctoral fellows, twenty-two M.S. theses, and two B.S. theses.

 He has received outstanding teaching awards from Washington State University and the University of Notre Dame, and Meritorious Service, Golden Core, Certificate of Achievement, and Technical Achievement awards from the IEEE Computer Society.